programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ## Help, credits, & further reading <a id="section9"></a>

-### Need assistance? <a id="section9-1"></a>
+### Help <a id="section9-1"></a>

 Run into a problem while using this lesson, or found something that should be written more clearly?
-You can ask questions or submit suggested additions/edits to this lesson in two ways:
+You can ask questions or submit suggested additions/edits to this lesson in a variety of ways:

 1. [Annotating with Hypothesis Via by visiting http://via.hypothes.is/programminghistorian.github.io/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages](http://via.hypothes.is/programminghistorian.github.io/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages)
 2. Add comments to [the submission ticket for this lesson](https://github.com/programminghistorian/ph-submissions/issues/3) on GitHub.
+3. Email the author at [aviscont@purdue.edu](mailto:aviscont@purdue.edu)

 If you review the lesson and make suggestions (or report successful lesson use), we'd like to credit you by name as one of the lesson's reviewers.

+If you're working on the command line and get an error message, don't forget to try searching for that specific error message online.
+Besides search engines, [the StackExchange site](http://stackexchange.com/) is a good place to find questions and answers from people who have run into the same problem as you in the past.

 ### Credits <a id="section9-2"></a>